MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter22.md

 ## Deeper into animations

 The Xamarin.Forms animation system can be a little confusing.
-In addition to the `Easing` class, the animation system comprises the `ViewExtensions`, `Animation`, and `AnimationExtension` classses.
+In addition to the `Easing` class, the animation system comprises the `ViewExtensions`, `Animation`, and `AnimationExtension` classes.

 ### ViewExtensions class